 For chocolates made without child labor and deforestation, try these A rated chocolate companies.

 Conventional clothes, furniture, and tech gadgets more often than not have toxic chemical finishes that provide stain-, water-, fire-, or wrinkle-proofing, or make the manufacturing process easier—and have been linked to health effects like hormone disruption and cancer.

 The effects of these toxins are the most serious for workers, from the factory to people opening boxes in a retail store, but the finishes may also remain on clothes and affect wearers, according to GreenPeace.
 Read more in Green American’s Detox Your Closet issue!

 This year, we encourage you to skip shopping on Black Friday.
-Instead, take some time to appreciate what you already have, whether it’s the items that make your house homey, or the people who surround you at your Thanksgiving table.
-When you do decide to buy gifts for the holidays, consider finding certified green businesses in your neighborhood and online at GreenPages.org.
+Instead, take some time to appreciate what you already have, whether it’s the items that make your house feel homey or the people in your life you love.